Tuesday, September 20, 2022

-Father, please forgive for the times I've failed after I overestimated my ability to handle a problem.
+Father, please forgive me for the times I've failed after I overestimated my ability to handle a problem.
 I know that I cannot face the challenges of life and faith without your power and presence.
 Strengthen me for the days ahead so that I can be a blessing to others and honor you with faithfulness in my life.
 In Jesus' name.
 Amen.

-What Jesus Did is a one-year devotional guide through the gospels, using one short passage each day and following the Gospel in consecutive order.
-Each devotional consists of a passage, reflection and a prayer which opens up the day's scripture and shows how it challenges you to live for Jesus.
+What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
+Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.

 What Jesus Did! is written by Phil Ware and is available in book form.

 Scripture quotations are taken from the Holy Bible, New Living Translation, copyright ©1996, 2004, 2007, 2013, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.
 All rights reserved.